The Emergence of Chunking Structures with Hierarchical RNN: Experiments

-Regarding our method, we pretrained HRNN with several Transformer encoders: \begin{enumerate}[label=\alph*)] \item BERT~\citep{devlin-etal-2019-bert}, an encoder-only Transformer model used in our preliminary conference paper~\citep{deshmukh-etal-2021-unsupervised-chunking}. \item BART~\citep{lewis-etal-2020-bart}, chosen due to its pretrained decoder, which allows HRNN to be finetuned on Gigaword and MNLI-Gen datasets for generation tasks. \item mBART~\citep{liu-etal-2020-multilingual-denoising}, a multilingual variant of BART, which is needed for the translation task. \end{enumerate}
+Regarding our method, we pretrained HRNN with several Transformer encoders: \begin{enumerate}[label=\alph*)] \item BERT~\cite{devlin-etal-2019-bert}, an encoder-only Transformer model used in our preliminary conference paper~\cite{deshmukh-etal-2021-unsupervised-chunking}. \item BART~\cite{lewis-etal-2020-bart}, chosen due to its pretrained decoder, which allows HRNN to be finetuned on Gigaword and MNLI-Gen datasets for generation tasks. \item mBART~\cite{liu-etal-2020-multilingual-denoising}, a multilingual variant of BART, which is needed for the translation task. \end{enumerate}

-We see from Lines 7--9 that all the pretrained HRNN variants achieve an improvement of more than $5$ percentage points in phrase F1 based on the Compound PCFG chunker on the CoNLL-2000 dataset.
+We see from Lines 8--10 in Table~\ref{tab: main result ling} that all the pretrained HRNN variants achieve an improvement of more than $5$ percentage points in phrase F1 based on the Compound PCFG chunker on the CoNLL-2000 dataset.
 BART-based and mBART-based HRNN is better than the BERT-based variant not only on the standard CoNLL-2000 dataset but also in transferring its learned chunking knowledge to three downstream datasets.
-The large margins between the Compound PCFG chunker and our pretrained HRNN model imply that HRNN can indeed smooth out the noise of heuristics while capturing meaningful chunking patterns.
-More importantly, our method drastically improves the transferability of unsupervised chunkers (Lines 7--9 vs.~Lines 3--6).
+The large margins between the Compound PCFG chunker and our pretrained HRNN model imply that HRNN can indeed smooth out the noise of heuristics while capturing meaningful chunking patterns.\footnote{It is understandable that a machine learning system may smooth out the noise of training labels.
+For example, our HRNN achieves an F1 score of 96.67\% in a supervised setting; if we randomly flip 40\% of the labels, the F1 only decreases to 91.52\%.
+Such a smoothing effect is also observed in other domains, such as text generation~\cite{NEURIPS2020_7a677bb4, wen2024ebbs} and syntactic parsing~\cite{li-etal-2019-imitation, shayegh2024ensemble}.} More importantly, our method drastically improves the transferability of unsupervised chunkers (Lines 7--9 vs.~Lines 2--5) in Table~\ref{tab: main result downstream}.

 We then finetuned the HRNN on some downstream task for syntactic structure discovery.
-We observed an improved chunking performance across all datasets, including Gigaword, MNLI-Gen, and WMT-14.
-As shown in Lines 11--12, finetuning HRNN with MNLI-Gen and WMT-14 leads to a 1--2 percent increase in phrase F1 on the in-domain datasets (70.79 vs.~68.81; 71.81 vs.~71.24) as well as the general CoNLL-2000 corpus (69.68 vs.~68.57; 69.77 vs.~68.65).
+The results are shown in Table~\ref{tab: main result downstream}.
+We observe an improved chunking performance across all datasets, including Gigaword, MNLI-Gen, and WMT-14.
+As shown in Lines 11--12 (Table~\ref{tab: main result downstream}), finetuning HRNN with MNLI-Gen and WMT-14 leads to a 1--2 percent increase in phrase F1 on the in-domain datasets (70.79 vs.~68.81; 71.85 vs.~71.24).
+Futhermore, as seen in Table~\ref{tab: main result ling}, it leads to improvement in the general CoNLL-2000 corpus (69.68 vs.~68.57; 69.77 vs.~68.65) and English Web Treebank corpus (70.47 vs.~69.71; 69.57 vs.~67.53).